lockss/lockss-rtd-manual/docs/index.rst

    Contact Us
    ----------

    Please contact us for questions, feedback and bug reports.
-Open a ticket by sending e-mail to ``lockss-support (at) lockss (dot) org``.
+Open a ticket by sending e-mail to :email:`lockss-support@lockss.org`.
 Your contribution toward the final LOCKSS 2.0 release is very important to us and greatly appreciated by the community.

 .. toctree::
    :caption: LOCKSS 2.0-alpha5 System Manual